What it's been designed for

 The frame is hand built in England.
 It is fillet brazed using a mid-gauge of Reynolds 853, so a light but strong air hardened and heat treated steel.
 Mid-gauge means it’s still lighter than the 853 ATB tubing but stronger than the road 853 spec.
 It is designed for lighter weight baggage as opposed to fully loaded panniers – see Stanforth Bikes’ Skyelander or Kibo for loaded touring bikes.

-The Stanforth Conway comes equipped with Shimano 105 STI’s, a 34-50 double chainset, along with an Ultegra 11-34 cassette and rear derailler (a complete Ultegra transmission upgrade is an option, as is switching to a triple Tiagra groupset for lower gearing).
+The Stanforth Conway comes equipped with Shimano 105 STI’s, a 34-50 double chainset, along with a 11-34 cassette (a complete Ultegra transmission upgrade is an option, as is switching to a triple Tiagra groupset for lower gearing or a GRX groupset).
 The brakes are TRP Spyre discs, the wheels are hand built using DT Swiss R460 DB rims on Shimano RS505 32 hole centrelock disc hubs.
 Other components include Nitto heat treated drop bars, a Brooks Cambium C17 saddle and Marathon Racer 35mm tyres.
 For tours where you’ll be tackling loose gravel we also offer the Panaracer Gravel King 43mm as an option.

 Please note if you would like to customise your Stanforth Conway beyond what’s mentioned on the site just get in contact.